Khalidmerai/UnoFlip/README.md

 BREAK DOWN OF TASKS FOR MILESTONE 2
 ---------------------------------------

-Khalid Merai - SRC.UnoGame.java, SRC.Card.java
+Khalid Merai - SRC.UnoGame.java, SRC.Card.java and also helped in the implementation of the frame

 Scharara Islam - SRC.UnoGUI.java, edited SRC.UnoGame.java, updated ReadMe file and diagrams